elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 ### Page ID

 To find out what the `page_id` of an RDMkit page is, please check its metadata attribute `page_id` at the top of the markdown file or the [Website overview page](website_overview).

+### Links between RDMkit and FAIR Cookbook

+- To register links between the RDMkit pages  and FAIR Cookbook recipies enter the links in the faircookbook_rdmkit_mapping.yml file.
+The .yml is placed in the [repository](https://github.com/elixir-europe/faircookbook-rdmkit).
+- After adding the links create a PR.
+The PR should be reviewd and approved by atleast one editor from both teams.
+- After the approval from editors Fair Cookbook and RDMkit will automatically pull changes from the central .yml file to update there repository.
+The process of merging the changes to the main branch from the reposiory takes place weekly.